Getting Started

 About

-A postman collection can be provided upon request with the Bloom Enablement Services endpoints (HTTP and GraphQL), as well as the Plaid Sandbox endpoints needed for this guide.
+A postman collection can be provided upon request with the Bloom Enablement Services endpoints (HTTP and GraphQL), as well as the Plaid Sandbox endpoints references in this guide.

 Reference